logo

 What’s Needed to Bolster NYC’s Mom-and-Pop Small Businesses

-On May 28th, the Center for an Urban Future will hold a forum examining what’s needed to strengthen New York City’s mom-and-pop businesses at a pivotal moment for the city’s local entrepreneurs.
-Panelists will discuss the most pressing challenges facing neighborhood businesses and advance specific ideas for how city leaders can reduce burdens.
+On May 28th, the Center for an Urban Future held a forum examining what’s needed to strengthen New York City’s mom-and-pop businesses at a pivotal moment for the city’s local entrepreneurs.
+Panelists discussed the most pressing challenges facing neighborhood businesses and advanced specific ideas for how city leaders can reduce burdens.

 Tags: small business economic opportunity economic growth